NSPCC helpline Helping adults protect children

 The NSPCC helpline is staffed by trained professionals who can provide expert advice and support.
 We’re here if you’re concerned about a child, if you’re a parent or carer looking for advice, or if you’re a professional in need of information and guidance.

 Whatever your worry – call the NSPCC on 0808 800 5000, email us, or submit our online form – we can help.
 We also have advice about spotting the signs of abuse.
-You can call Monday to Friday 8am – 10pm or 9am – 6pm at the weekends.
+We are temporarily operating a reduced telephone service.
+You can call Monday to Friday 8am – 10pm or 9am – 6pm at the weekends, or email us at any time.
 It’s free and you don’t have to say who you are.

 Worried about a child?